-- Advanced Public Health Nutrition
+- Public Health Nutrition

 - capacity building in public health nutrition

-- nutrition during pregnancy and infancy
+- nutrition during pregnancy, infancy and childhood

 - qualitative methodologies in research

 |Project name||Investigators||Funding body||Year|